christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

             }
         );

-The available/required settings, depending on the used material model(s), are listed and described below.
+The available/required settings depend on the used material model(s), and are listed and described below.

 The `material.cfg` file in this directory contains an example setup, comprising several materials and material models.